CharaChorder/docs/docs/Device Manager.rst

 Backups
 --------
 On the Device Manager, you can create backups of your chords, your layout, and even your settings.
-Follow the steps below to create a backup and to restore saved backups to your :doc:`CCOS<CharaChorder Operating System (CCOS)>` device.
+Follow the steps below to create a backup and to restore saved backups to your :doc:`CCOS<CCOS>` device.

 Creating a Backup
 ~~~~~~~~~~~~~~~~~~